 The first season ended in Chapter 100 of Volume 13, although Episode 24 did tease some of the developments which took place in Volume 14.
 All in all, the pacing of the first season was reasonable compared to most anime adaptations of manga, maintaining a chapter-to-episode ratio of about 4 to 1.

 The opening episodes of Season 2 slowed the pacing down a little, averaging a 3.5 to 1 ratio since the first cour finished off with the beginning pages of Chapter 143.
 Episode 13, “Farewell, Beloved Thief,” shares the same title as Chapter 146.
 The second cour had manga fans praising the sun since The Lion’s Sin of Pride, Lord Escanor, finally made his appearance in the anime (the muscular character’s manga debut occurred in Chapter 147).

 The pacing accelerated greatly during the second cour since Episode 20 ended with Chapter 179, which is the ending of Volume 22, and Episode 21’s ending corresponded to Chapter 183.
-Assuming the same pacing continues, The Seven Deadly Sins Season 2 Episode 24 will likely end right around Chapter 195 of Volume 24, which features the return of a hero as an Anti-Villain.
+Assuming the same pacing continues, The Seven Deadly Sins Season 2 Episode 24 will likely end right around Chapter 195 and 197 of Volume 24, which features the return of a hero as an Anti-Villain.
 That’s great news for those who want to read ahead of the anime since the English translation of the manga has already surpassed the second season’s ending.